WalletScrutiny/WalletScrutinyCom/_iphone/com.buyucoin.md

 issue:
 icon: com.buyucoin.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-30
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: buyucoin
-providerLinkedIn:
+providerLinkedIn: buyucoin
-providerFacebook:
+providerFacebook: BuyUcoin
-providerReddit:
+providerReddit: BuyUcoin

 redirect_from:

 ---

+On the App Store, 4 of 6 ratings are 1-star.
+On the Play Store the average rating is 3.5 stars with many complaints in the reviews.
+Caution is advised!

+This app appears to be the broken interface for a broken exchange, judging by the vast majority of user comments.
+It is certainly **not verifiable**.